Table of Contents

 In the case of prostitution, a “public place” is a street or other public area.

 Penal Code Section 653.20. “(b) “Public place” means an area open to the public, or an alley, plaza, park, driveway, or parking lot, or an automobile, whether moving or not, or a building open to the general public, including one which serves food or drink, or provides entertainment, or the doorways and entrances to a building or dwelling, or the grounds enclosing a building or dwelling.”

-To be safe, the phrase “public place” is a driveway or your yard unless it’s fenced in.
+To be safe, the phrase “public place” means a driveway or yard unless it’s fenced in.
 Even then, try opening carrying a gun in your fenced-in front yard and expected to be arrested for “brandishing” a firearm.

 In summary, assume an unfenced sidewalk, parking lot, or area in front of your business or home is a public place for purposes of invoking the Castle Doctrine’s presumption of self-defense.